avramandrei/BERT-Sequence-Labeling/README.md

 pip3 install -r requirements.txt
 ```

-## Train a Model
+## Input Format

-The files used for training and validation must be in a format similar to the [CoNLL](https://universaldependencies.org/format.html) format:
+The files used for training, validation and testing must be in a format similar to the [CoNLL](https://universaldependencies.org/format.html):

 ```
 # sent_id = email-enronsent20_01-0048